Richard Kay MA

 Richard is a regular lecturer, devising talks for study days at Lawrences on themes as varied as Mona Lisa and Minimalism and also speaking to local art groups, Somerset County Museum, NADFAS and Sothebys Institute of Art amongst many others.
 He was a regular contributor to Antique Collecting magazine for over 20 years.

-Richard lives near Dorchester with his wife, two daughters and an idle but beloved greyhound.
+Richard lives near Dorchester with his wife and two daughters.
 He would have liked to meet Leonardo da Vinci, Sir Ernest Shackleton, Walter Sickert, Neil Armstrong and Lord Lucan but nowadays he just wishes to meet his next deadline.

 Areas of specialism:Pictures